 And the first step to healthy veins is ensuring they are actually healthy.
 The best way to do that is by scheduling an appointment with a vein specialist who can evaluate your legs and help you decide on a treatment plan to improve your vein health.Find a vein clinic in your city

-Once you have your appointment schedule, there are a few things you’ll want to do to prep for your vein consultation.
+Once you have your appointment scheduled, there are a few things you’ll want to do to prep for your vein consultation.
 Here, we share those things.

 How to Prep for Your First Vein Appointment

 1).
 Make a list of your symptoms

 If something is looking and/or feeling off with your legs, you want to write down all of your symptoms so you can share all of them with the vein specialist.
 Don’t count on remembering all of them–especially if you are some who tends to get nervous during doctor visits.
 You’ll be amazed at how much you can forget to mention during your appointment sometimes when you’re sitting at the doctor’s office.

 To make the most out of your appointment, you want to come prepared with notes of all the symptoms you’re struggling with and when you experienced them.
 Regardless of whether you think they are related directly to your veins, they are worth noting.

 2).
 Make a list of your medications

 Come prepared with a list of the medications you are currently taking.
 Everything from prescription meds to the over-the-counter medications, vitamins, and supplements you may take a couple of times a week.